Welcome to part 2 of “The Ultimate Guide to be a web developer and Start Your Web Development Career”.

 After learning the building blocks of the programming language, it’s now time to learn the backend part of it.
 Think of a website as a dish that is made using three essential ingredients.
-The frontend bit – which we’ve already completed in part 1, the Backend which we’ll talk about now, and the daatabase.
+The frontend bit – which we’ve already completed in part 1, the Backend which we’ll talk about now, and the database.

 Whenever a user hits your website URL, the backend code gets triggered, which in turn performs basic operations in the database (like getting relevant and appropriate data) and then the frontend is called – to display that data in a specific format.

-In this article we’re going to talk about the most commonly used language for a website’s backend – PHP, however, please note that we can create backend in python and other languages as well.
+In this article we’re going to talk about the most commonly used language for a website’s backend – PHP, however, please note that we can create a backend in python and other languages as well.

 Learn all the PHP basics and fundamentals from here: https://www.pluralsight.com/courses/php-fundamentals

-As mentioned in Pluralsight’s landing page, after this series you would be able to learn about lots of interesting stuff about backend development including the infamous LAMP stack.
+As mentioned in Pluralsight’s landing page, after this series you would be able to learn lots of interesting stuff about backend development including the infamous LAMP stack.